Simon BrombergMobile Developer - Biomedical Engineer - Engineering Manager

 My thesis was on the feasibility of using consumer wristband activity monitors as a tool for the remote monitoring of heart failure patients.
 I designed and executed a clinical study at the cardiac clinic at Toronto General Hospital.

 The study involved giving each participant a Fitbit activity tracker for two weeks, and then analyzing the step data as well as assessing the practicality of using these low-cost devices in a clinical context without giving patients specific tests to conduct while wearing them.
 I found that the step rate data did correlate with clinical measures of exercise capacity and that the devices showed some potential for use in a clinical setting.
+A paper was published in JMIR Cardio in May 2019.

 September 2013 – September 2015